The Eco-score makes eco-friendly choices easier

 How do we calculate the Eco-score?

 First we analyse the environmental impact of a product throughout its life cycle.
 This results in a score out of 100, to which we assign plus and/or minus points via the bonus-malus system, based on extra indicators such as origin and packaging.
 Finally, we translate this final score into an Eco-score from A to E.

 Where can you find the Eco-score?

 You can find the Eco-score of many private label food products of Boni, Boni Bio, Spar, Graindor and Colruyt Lowest Prices on the price label at Colruyt and Bio-Planet.
 In our other stores, you can easily discover the Eco-score in the Xtra app.
 Scan the bar code of your product by means of the 'Productinfo' option.
-The score can also be found in the MyColruyt and SmartWithFood app, on the Bio-Planet and Colruyt websites and on a lot of packaging.
+The score can also be found in the MyColruyt app, on the Bio-Planet and Colruyt websites and on a lot of packaging.